Students in Common Law

 - Perform searches in the course timetable tool (note that the course timetable for each term is available at least one week prior to enrolment).
 In addition, we encourage you to use the timetable template (printable PDF or Excel spreadsheet).
 Create more than one draft timetable, since you have to prepare for the Fall, January and Winter terms.

 - Find out more about courses, course component types and internships by consulting the Common Law Section’s Courses page

 Enrolment start dates for the Fall, January and Winter terms

 Once your enrolment period has begun, go to the Applications menu in uoZone and click on Enrol.
-For detailed instructions, please refer to the Student Enrolment Guide tutorial, on the Enrol application page.

 Make sure to register for the Fall, January and Winter terms at the same time.